prisma/specs/generators/Readme.md

 └─────────────────┘
 ```

+## Terminology

+- The `Generator SDK` is part of the `Prisma SDK`, which is being implemented by Prisma.
+- A `Generator` is created by a developer using Prisma.

 ## Information passed into a generator

 A generator gets passed in a JSON blob including the following information: